roniemartinez/dude/docs/advanced/12_pyppeteer.md

 # Pyppeteer Scraper

-Option to use [Pyppeteer](https://github.com/pyppeteer/pyppeteer) as parser instead of Playwright has been added in [Release 0.8.0](https://github.com/roniemartinez/dude/releases/tag/0.8.0).
+Option to use [Pyppeteer](https://github.com/pyppeteer/pyppeteer) as parser backend instead of Playwright has been added in [Release 0.8.0](https://github.com/roniemartinez/dude/releases/tag/0.8.0).
 Pyppeteer is an optional dependency and can only be installed via `pip` using the command below.

 === "Terminal"